luanillustrates/PWA-text-editor/README.md

 The application will be found on the local host server.

-Follow this Heroku link for a deployed live version.
+Follow this Heroku link for a deployed live version, found <a href="https://pwa-text-editor-install-4943d17f6d17.herokuapp.com/">here</a>.

 ## License